 Health & Safety

-The health and safety of all workers is a priority for the District and Bargaining Units.
+The health and safety of ALL workers is a priority for the members of District 15.
 Ensuring a safe working environment that is free from hazards is a job that all members must work together to achieve.

-- The Right to Participate ensures that members can take an active role in their health and safety.
+THE RIGHT TO PARTICIPATE ensures that members can take an active role in their health and safety.
 The Joint Occupational Health and Safety Committee, established under the OHSA meets to discuss health and safety issues, and to make recommendations to the employer that involve the health and safety of workers.
 Members participate in their own health and safety through the monthly and annual worksite inspections, and through the reporting of health and safety concerns.
-Health and safety concerns can be reported to the worker site representative, the site supervisor (usually the principal).
+Health and safety concerns can be reported to the branch health and safety representative, or to the site supervisor (usually the principal).
 If you need assistance reporting a concern or a hazard, contact the District Office.

 Each OSSTF workplace has a health and safety site representative whose job it is to conduct monthly inspections of the worksite and report any health and safety concerns to the employer.
 Monthly inspection reports are provided to the principal for response and action.
-In each secondary school (branch) an occupational health and safety officer is elected for a two year term in odd-numbered years.
-The worksites (AETC’s) occupational health and safety representative is appointed by the Bargaining Unit Council by September 15 of each year.
+In each secondary school (branch) an occupational health and safety officer is elected each year and is a member of the Branch Executive.